entropicalabs/openqaoa/README.md

 The documentation for OpenQAOA can be found [here](https://el-openqaoa.readthedocs.io/en/latest/).

 We also provide a set of tutorials to get you started.
-Among the many, perhaps you can gest started with the following ones:
+Among the many, perhaps you can get started with the following ones:

 - [Run your first OpenQAOA workflow](https://el-openqaoa.readthedocs.io/en/latest/notebooks/1_workflows_example.html)
 - [How about trying some RQAOA for a change?](https://el-openqaoa.readthedocs.io/en/latest/notebooks/9_RQAOA_example.html)